yaobinwen/Web-Dev-Bird-Eye/README.md

 # Web Dev Bird Eye

+## Status

+This tutorial is not finished yet.
+Currently it puts more focus on the front-end.

 ## What This Is And Isn't

 This is a tutorial that shows you the web development technologies and how they are related with each other.
 It looks at them from a historical viewpoint so you will learn how they evolved and why they are what they are now.